Chargeback SchemeThe Process Used by Cardholders to Dispute Invalid Charges

 If the merchant wants to keep pursuing their case against the cardholder, the acquirer will then transfer the representment package to the card network for their decision.

-As the final arbiter, the card network will review all information regarding the case and decide.
-The losing party could be responsible for paying heavy additional chargeback fees.
+The card network will review all the evidence and make a final judgment.
+The losing party could be responsible for substantial additional chargeback fees.

-Another related issue is the lack of consistency in the chargeback scheme across different card brands.
-The Visa chargeback scheme is distinct from the Mastercard process in many ways, and the Mastercard chargeback scheme differs from the process used by Discover and Amex.
+Complicating matters further is a lack of consistency.
+The Visa chargeback scheme, for example, is distinct from the Mastercard process in many ways, and the Mastercard chargeback scheme differs from the process used by Discover and Amex.

-We Must Create a Standard for the Chargeback Scheme
+Should There be a Standard for the Chargeback Scheme?

 All of this brings us to the operative word to describe what the chargeback scheme really needs: standardization.